nestauk/asf_hp_market_tracker/appTest/README.md

 ```

 After running the tests you'll find the reports in `fe/static/audits/`.
 These
-reports will be linked from the accessibility in the running app.
+reports will be linked from the accessibility statement page in the app.